Hello! 👋

 My name's Ryan and I'm a software engineer based in New Jersey.
 I use he/they pronouns.

 I work for the Seung Lab at the Princeton Neuroscience Institute on FlyWire, and other petabyte-scale connectomic projects.
 We volumetrically image nervous tissue at nanoscopic resolution at the largest spatial scales possible, as fast as possible, to observe, reconstruct, and understand the structure and connectivity of nervous systems.
-We recently completed the first ever complete connectome of a whole drosophila brain, and are hard at work developing the technology necessary to create the next generation of connectomic datasets, towards a whole mouse brain and beyond.
+See some of my thoughts about this and other stuff below.

 Previously, I worked at Zocdoc and Lingraphica, and studied computer science and engineering at Rutgers University.